koii-network/docs/develop/command-line-tool/koii-cli/cli-usage-reference.md

             Configuration file to use [default: ~/.config/koii/cli/config.yml]

     -u, --url <URL_OR_MONIKER>
-            URL for Koii's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]
+            URL for Koii's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, localhost]

     -k, --keypair <KEYPAIR>                               Filepath or URL to a keypair --with-memo <MEMO>                                Specify a memo string to include in the transaction.